 People with the Sc (Planner) personality type tend to be easy-going and fairly even-keeled in their temperament.
 They often provide predictability and consistency in their interactions and seek the same thing in return.

 With a position on the lower bottom right of the DISC, Planners may be more detail-oriented than most people, and be very comfortable letting others direct conversations.
-They can hesitate to be assertive with their desires at times, in order to maintain a peaceful environment and avoid interpersonal conflict.
+They may hesitate to be assertive with their desires at times, in order to maintain a peaceful environment and avoid interpersonal conflict.

-In summary, Sc personality types tend to…
+In summary, DISC type Sc personalities tend to...

 Work cooperatively with others.

-Take direction from trusted leaders.
+Follow trusted leaders.

 Accommodate the requests others rather than risk conflict.

 Every personality archetype has strengths and blind spots, and these are often amplified in professional settings where we often encounter a diverse group of people with vastly different backgrounds and value systems.